 Principal Practice Educators are experienced social workers employed by UQ as part of the Field Education Team.
 The Principal Practice Educator's primary role is to support you in your learning during placement.
-Depending on the circumstances, a Principal Practice Educator may take on the role of external Field Educator (supervisor) or Liaison during the 18 weeks of your placement.
+Depending on the circumstances, a Principal Practice Educator may take on the role of placement coordinator, External Field Educator (supervisor) or Liaison during the 500 hours of your placement.